Tempuskg/markdown-toggle/README.md

 ## Why I Built This

-As a developer who writes a lot of documentation and technical content, a lot of times I just wanted to view a markdown file.
+As a developer who reads a lot of documentation and technical content, a lot of times I just wanted to view a markdown file.
 It irked me that there was no button to preview, the default behaviour of the existing preview button was split screen view which I don't like if I just want to read the markdown file.
 You had to rememeber hold `alt` key to achieve what I wanted.
 Also I wanted my preview state to persist across sessions.
 This extension scratches that itch—and I hope it helps you too.

 ## What's Next?

-This is version 0.0.1, and I currently don't have any further plans.
+I currently don't have any further plans.

 If you have feature requests or find any issues, please open an issue on the [GitHub repository](https://github.com/Tempuskg/markdown-toggle).